Why Hurricane Preparedness Is Important & 10 Ways To Start Now

 3. Restore your normal life fast

 Hurricane preparedness saves you money because you will have fewer repairs, shorter stays out of your home, and fewer items to replace.
 You minimize damage by having your house in its best shape.
-You get back to normal, home-centered life faster than if your home suffers extensive hurricane damage
+You get back to normal, home-centered life faster than if your home suffers extensive hurricane damage.

 Checklist